chronot1995/dpu-devops-kit/CONTRIBUTING.md

-# Contribute to the NVIDIA DPU PoC Kit
+# Contribute to the NVIDIA DPU DevOps Kit

-All PRs submitted to the PoC Kit project must be signed, see below for more information
+All PRs submitted to the DevOps Kit project must be signed, see below for more information

 ## Sign your work